toriroe/se_project_aroundtheus/README.md

 - Delete buttons added for deleting card elements
 - Card elements and images rendered through Javascript using <template> element
 - Forms validated using Javascript
+- Javascript code is organized into modules and accessed using import/export

 ## Plan on improving the project